mandelsoft/kubelink/README.md

 is used).
 This can be done for example by deploying a [`coredns-custom`](examples/kubelink1/51-forward.yaml) configmap.

-There are serveral modes this DNS support can be used:
+There are several ways this DNS support can be used:

 - *Explicit Configuration* of the DNS access information of the foreign clusters at the `KubeLink` objects.
-  Here the spec field `apiAccess` has to be set to a valid secret reference.
+  - For the `kubernetes` mode the spec field `apiAccess` has to be set to a valid secret reference.
 The secret must have the data fields:
     - `token` and
     - `certificate-authority-data`
     taken from a service account of the foreign cluster with the appropriate permissions (see *kubeconfig plugin*)
+  - For the `dns` mode the DNS access information has to be maintained in the spec field `dns`:
+    - `dnsIP`: the (service) IP address of the foreign DNS service
+    - `baseDomain`; the cluster domain used in the foreign cluster.

 - *Automatic Advertisement* of the DNS access info.
-Here the broker requires the option `--dns-advertisement`.
-The settings of the `KubeLink` objects are now maintained automatically by the broker according to information advertised by the foreign clusters.
+Here the broker requires the option `--dns-advertisement` or `--service-account=<name>`.
+The settings of the foreign `KubeLink` objects are now maintained automatically by the broker according to information advertised by the foreign clusters.

-  - With this option the *Inbound Advertisement* is active.
+  With this option the *Outbound Advertisement* is enabled.
+The local information is advertised to all foreign members of the mesh, which update their `KubeLink` objects accordingly.

-    A precondition is that the foreign servers advertise their access information but the own information is not advertised
-  - *Outbound Advertisement* is enabled by additionally setting the option `--coredns-service-account`,  which must denote a service account whose credentials are used to advertise the DNS access info to foreign clusters.
+  The *Inbound Update* is always active.
+Whenever a foreign broker advertises its info, it is updated in its local `KubeLink`object.

+If the foreign API server is used by the kubernetes plugin of coredns, its advertised service account (or the manually maintained credentials) are used to access the service objects of the foreign cluster and must have the appropriate permissions.

-In all cases the option `--dns-propagation` must be set to enable the DNS feature.
+In all cases the option `--dns-propgation` must be set to enable the DNS feature.
 By default, only the foreign clusters are included in the mesh's top-level domain.
 To provide a uniform DNS hierarchy in all clusters of the mesh including the local cluster, the optional option `--cluster-name` can be set, which provides a dedicated sub domain in the `kubelink.`top-level domain for the local cluster.

+For accessing the cluster DNS service defaults are used:
+- `cluster.local` for the cluster domain
+- IP 10 in the clusters service IP range for the address of the cluster DNS service.
+For the advertisement it can be overridden by command line options.

 If your cluster uses *coredns* for the local cluster DNS service, which supports the `coredns-custom` config map, the option `--coredns-configure` can be used